-This tutorial for how to make a fabric covered pumpkin TWO WAYS will up your fall decor game.
+This tutorial for how to cover a pumpkin with strips of fabric TWO WAYS will up your fall decor game.
 They are easy to make and fully customizable.

 These cute fabric-covered pumpkins are a lot of fun to make.

 How to cover a pumpkin with fabric using double stick tape

 First, you want to cut a strip of fabric as wide as your tape.